-Indicator 1: Percent Completers Passing Certification Examinations

-Indicator 2: Principal Appraisal of First-Year Teachers

-Indicator 3: Improvement in Student Achievement\

-Indicator 4a: Frequency and Duration of Field Observations\\

-Indicator 4b: Quality of Field Supervision\\

-Indicator 5: Satisfaction of New Teachers\\\
+Indicator 1: Percent Completers Passing Certification Examinations Indicator 2: Principal Appraisal of First-Year Teachers Indicator 3: Improvement in Student Achievement Indicator 4a: Frequency and Duration of Field Observations Indicator 4b: Quality of Field Supervision Indicator 5: Satisfaction of New Teachers

+Data for this measure are under development.
+There is no standard for improvement in achievement at this time.
+Includes both the frequency and duration of field observations, as well as the quality of field supervisors.
+This measure is currently being piloted.

 Recruitment.
-TEA currently has a "Grow Your Own" grant program for districts and preparation programs to recruit new teachers into the system and to support them as they train to become teachers.
+TEA's strategic plan for 2019-23, which synthesizes a variety of legislative initiatives and appropriations, identifies the recruitment, support, and retention of teachers and principals as the first of four strategic priorities.38 These efforts should be supported and expanded to provide support for the teaching profession in Texas.
+Current recruitment initiatives include a "Grow Your Own" grant program for districts and preparation programs to recruit new teachers into the system and to support them as they train to become teachers.
 The program recruits high school students to teaching, supports paraprofessionals in completing teacher preparation programs, and creates residency programs in traditional teacher preparation programs to provide more clinical experiences before participants become classroom teachers.

 As the student population of Texas becomes more diverse, Texas leaders will need to recruit teachers who are prepared to teach in diverse classrooms.
-Research indicates that minority students who are taught by a minority teacher are less likely to exhibit behaviors that require disciplinary actions.
+Research indicates that minority students who are taught by a minority teacher are less likely to exhibit behaviors that require disciplinary actions.39